Skip to content

 Delving further into drawdowns and subsequent recoveries, at the depths of the global financial crisis (GFC) in December 2008 the S&P 500 fell nearly 50%, necessitating the 60/40 stock/bond portfolio to recover 35% [in order to get back to even], which eventually took more than two years.
 Over the same period, direct lending lost just 7.7% and managed to recover this amount in less than a year.

-Elements That May Be Driving Return & Interest Rate Sensitivity
+Elements That May Be Driving Return and Interest Rate Sensitivity

 Direct lending strategies include loans that typically offer a spread over and above what may be realized on broadly syndicated leveraged loans issued by more traditional lenders like banks.
 This spread generally includes an illiquidity premium given these loans are typically buy-and-hold investments, as well as a “smaller company” risk premium because they are usually issued to smaller companies.1 Most commonly, direct lending funds utilize a floating rate coupon on loans which reduces their interest rate sensitivity, or duration.2 This feature can allow the coupon to reset higher when rates rise, potentially overcoming the negative contribution to total returns from higher rates – bond prices fall as interest rates rise.
 BlackRock also notes that direct lending has additional features that may make it an attractive alternative to traditional fixed income, namely, security, structural seniority, contractual yield and amortization, financial covenant protections and management access.